 4. Ask Your Vet for Triage Tips

-If you don’t have a regular vet, look for a well-reviewed rural vet.
+If you don’t have an affordable vet, look for a well-reviewed rural vet.
 Urban veterinarians have more overhead, and rural vets typically charge what the market allows… and that’s often not very much.

 If you’re not comfortable vaccinating your pet yourself, that’s okay.
 Find out if any of your local pet supply stores host low-cost vaccination or teeth cleaning clinics.